-All drivers for the Polk County Coordinated System will have a picture identification displayed at all times when transporting passengers.
+All drivers for the Coordinated System in Polk County will have a picture identification displayed at all times when transporting passengers.
 The driver may also be identified by a standard uniform.

-Drivers providing Polk County Coordinated System paratransit services, including through coordination agreements, shall be required to announce and identify themselves by name and company in a manner that is conducive to communications with the specific passenger, upon pickup of each rider, group of riders, or representative, guardian, or associate of the rider, except in situations where the driver regularly transports the rider on a recurring basis.
+Drivers providing Coordinated System in Polk County paratransit services, including through coordination agreements, shall be required to announce and identify themselves by name and company in a manner that is conducive to communications with the specific passenger, upon pickup of each rider, group of riders, or representative, guardian, or associate of the rider, except in situations where the driver regularly transports the rider on a recurring basis.